 A Mitel Performance Analytics Probe may be used to troubleshoot voice quality issues.
 Hosted components require network connectivity to:

-Third-party SIP trunk providers

-Connection to the SIP trunk providers is made via multiple MiVoice Border Gateways, which should be configured with 1:1 redundancy; MiVoice Border Gateway provides Session Border Controller (SBC) functionality to manage interoperability with third-party SBCs.
+- Third-party SIP trunk providers Connection to the SIP trunk providers is made via multiple MiVoice Border Gateways, which should be configured with 1:1 redundancy; MiVoice Border Gateway provides Session Border Controller (SBC) functionality to manage interoperability with third-party SBCs.
 The MiVoice Border Gateways should be deployed as a cluster to allow sharing of SIP trunk licenses.
 Load balancing of outgoing connections is based on MiVoice Business Automatic Route Selection (ARS) tables.
 Load balancing of incoming connections depends on the third-party SBC capabilities.
 Overall load balancing should be arranged to share the load across the MiVoice Border Gateways in the cluster.
 Connection to multiple third-party SIP trunk providers is supported.
-Multiple providers may be used to improve reliability or select amongst alternate long distance providers.

-· Customer on-premise networks

-The MLB architecture uses a dedicated MPLS connection to end-customer sites.
-This MPLS connection allows virtual routing and forwarding (VRF) such that customer end-points have secure access to the LAN-deployed MiVoice Business and MiCollab.
+Multiple providers may be used to improve reliability or select among alternate long distance providers. - Customer on-premise networks The MLB architecture uses a dedicated MPLS connection to end-customer sites.
+This MPLS connection allows virtual routing and forwarding (VRF) such that customer end-points have secure access to the LANdeployed MiVoice Business and MiCollab.
 End-points are connected to the LAN side of the server gateway.
 Deploying MiCloud Business Solution architecture with public network connectivity to customer sites is possible; the main concern is the ability to satisfy QoS considerations.
-For further guidance on possible deployment with public networks, contact Mitel Professional Services.

-Remote client access

-Remote clients access call control and applications over the Internet with connectivity through the MiVoice Border Gateway providing Teleworker service.
+For further guidance on possible deployment with public networks, contact Mitel Professional Services. - Remote client access Remote clients access call control and applications over the Internet with connectivity through the MiVoice Border Gateway providing Teleworker service.
 The MiVoice Border Gateways should be clustered to provide license sharing, MiNet end-point load balancing, and resiliency.
 MiCollab Clients do not support redirection by the MiVoice Border Gateway, so these clients cannot be load balanced.
-MiCollab Client resiliency is achieved with VMware high availability.
+MiCollab Client resiliency is achieved with VMware high availability. - External cloud services Integration with cloud services is accomplished using the Mitel Open Integration Gateway.
+The service provider should ensure sufficient bandwidth is available to support the expected end-customer transaction traffic.